Research & Clinical Trials

 Nancy received her Associate of Arts in Dietetics from Long Beach City College.

-Jennifer received her Bachelor of Arts in Education from University of North Florida.
+Anton received his Bachelors in Psychology from the University of North Florida.